koumoul-dev/vuetify-jsonschema-form/README.md

 The core component vjsf-property would apply ajv on all its intermediate models.
 At an object level either a child already displays an error (we can know that using inject/provide mechanism) or the error is displayed on the current level.

-We should look info [ajv-errors](https://www.npmjs.com/package/ajv-errors) and [ajv-i18n](https://github.com/ajv-validator/ajv-i18n).
+We should look info [ajv-errors](https://www.npmjs.com/package/ajv-errors) and [ajv-i18n](https://github.com/ajv-validator/ajv-i18n) and see if we can get error messages good enough for our users directly from ajv validation.

-The validator could also be used to validate also the internal vocabularies (cf section "Vocabulary / expressivity").
+The validator could also be used to validate the internal vocabularies (cf section "Vocabulary / expressivity").

-The validator could also be used detect the current item of a select based on oneOf/anyOf.
+The validator could also be used detect the current item of a select based on oneOf/anyOf which would allow for a more permissive convention than the strict convention of a property with const value.
+Also we should have a look at the [discriminator keyword](https://ajv.js.org/json-schema.html#discriminator) for this question.

 If we use ajv specifically then we could also use more functionality like [Modifying data during validation](https://ajv.js.org/guide/modifying-data.html).
+Initialization of the model from the schema inside the recursive rendering of vjsf has long been a source of complexity (we render recursively and immediately bubble up some changes that trigger re-renders, it is a circular mess).
+Using ajv to fill default values only once on the root model might solve this issue at least partially.

 With strong validation integration the tagline "Create beautiful and low-effort forms that output **valid data**" would become a hard reality instead of a moving target where we strive to cover more cases as we go.